 In fact, the charcoal works best when taken in tandem with the bad stuff, so I’ll often make this my last drink of the night instead of my first drink of the morning.
 Make it with or without alcohol — Black Friday IS a Friday, after all!

-Other Healthy Uses For Activated Charcoal
+Other Healthy Uses for Activated Charcoal

-Kind-of-funny tip: activated charcoal can also be used as a gas reliever.
+Kind-of-funny tip: Activated charcoal can also be used as a gas reliever.

 If you can’t find bags of activated charcoal powder near the vitamins and supplements in your food store, you can usually find capsules in the pharmacy over with the Beano!
+Just cut them open to get at the powder.

 Related post:

-Activated Charcoal Cocktail Recipe
+Detox Activated Charcoal Cocktail

 Activated Charcoal Cocktail And Mocktail Recipe